 In the new study, researchers carried out a systematic review and meta-analysis of studies between 1982 and 2015 focusing on the relationships between consumption of eggs and coronary heart disease (276,000 subjects) and stroke (308,000 subjects).
 They found that there was no overall association between egg consumption and heart disease, and moderate egg consumption seemed to reduce the risk of a stroke by 12%.
 This was independent of other health factors.

-It’s important to note that this study only established a correlation, not a causation — more work is still needed to establish the exact mechanism which causes this effect.
+It’s important to note that this study only established a correlation, not causation — more work is still needed to establish the exact mechanism which causes this effect.
 However, Dr. Dominik Alexander, the principal investigator of the study, mentions that “eggs do have many positive nutritional attributes, including antioxidants, which have been shown to reduce oxidative stress and inflammation.
 They are also an excellent source of protein, which has been related to lower blood pressure.”
 Simply stated, they have a lot of healthy nutrients which are good for your body, and if you don’t eat too many, then they’re probably good for you.

 Another potential limitation is that the study was carried out on Chinese participants, so there may be a cultural or genetic component that affects the results of the study.
-But even so, this is not an isolated study — there is increasing evidence which seems to suggest that eating eggs is very important for a healthy diet.
+But even so, this is not an isolated study — there is increasing evidence that seems to suggest that eating eggs is very important for a healthy diet.

 “One can deliberate on the many limitations and caveats of nutritional research, but the take-home message of this research from a large study from China is that at the very least up to one egg a day is not linked with raised cardiovascular risk, and at best up to one egg a day may even have health benefits,” says Prof Nita Forouhi of the University of Cambridge, commenting on the work.